 Our board of directors consists of 7 directors and is divided into three classes with only one class of directors being elected in each year and each class (except for those directors appointed prior to our first annual meeting of stockholders) serving a three-year term.
 In accordance with Nasdaq corporate governance requirements, we are not required to hold an annual meeting until one year after our first fiscal year end following our listing on Nasdaq.
 The term of office of the first class of directors, consisting of Neil Glat and Kathleen Harris, will expire at our first annual meeting of stockholders.
-The term of office of the second class of directors, consisting of Marc Saiontz and Brian Mathis will expire at the second annual meeting of stockholders.
-The term of office of the third class of directors, consisting of Charles Goldman, Thomas Sullivan and Suzy Taherian, will expire at the third annual meeting of stockholders.
+The term of office of the second class of directors, consisting of Stockholders.
+The term of office of the second annual meeting of stockholders.
+The term of office of the should and Suzy Taherian, will expire at the third annual meeting of stockholders.